martijnboland/apptext/website/docs/configuration.md

     .AddAdmin() // Adds admin interface
 ```

-The different AppText packages all come with their own extensions and options which are all configured in `Startup.cs`.
+The different AppText packages all come with their own extensions and options which are all configured at application startup.
 This page contains a complete overview of all configuration methods and options.

 ## AppText